Aar7/se_project_aroundtheus/README.md

    - Remove indication that globally-used class variables are private by removing underscores preceding the identifier names
      - Example: `_toggleSubmitButtonState()` -> `toggleSubmitButtonState()`
    - Remove repeated selector queries to save resources
-     - Add one-time selector queries to class constructor
+     - Add one-time selector queries to class constructors where possible

+---

+---

 ---